suyash144/suyash144.github.io/index.md

 Broadly, I am interested in machine learning and computational neuroscience but I have also studied signal processing, control theory, optimisation and bioinformatics.
 I am always interested in exploring these fields further.

 Outside of work, you'll find me on the tennis court or climbing!
-You can find my LinkedIn [here](https://www.linkedin.com/in/suyash--agarwal/).
+You can see my LinkedIn [here](https://www.linkedin.com/in/suyash--agarwal/).